 “Pyramiding” of Overtime and Double-time hours is not permitted by California law.
 In other words, daily overtime, weekly overtime and double-time cannot be calculated twice based on the same hour.
 However, an employer must pay either weekly or daily overtime for the week’s hours that qualify, whichever number is greater.

 For example, a worker puts in two 13-hour shifts during the week and no more.
-They will not earn weekly overtime as their total hours is just 26.
-However, they are entitled to 8 hours’ overtime pay for the 4 hours of daily overtime past 8 hours on each of those days, plus 2 hours’ double-time pay for the one hour exceeding 12 hours on each of those days.
+They will not earn weekly overtime as their total hours are just 26.
+However, they are entitled to 8 hours of overtime pay for the 4 hours of daily overtime past 8 hours on each of those days, plus 2 hours’ double-time pay for the one hour exceeding 12 hours on each of those days.

 California Double Time Pay Examples

-When calculating double-time and overtime pay rates over a day or week, it’s easiest to work backwards from double-time to daily overtime, to weekly overtime, and then to regular time.
+When calculating double-time and overtime pay rates over a day or week, it’s easiest to work backward from double-time to daily overtime, to weekly overtime, and then to regular time.

 An employee whose regular pay rate is $15/hour works 5 days in a week.
 On the first four days, they work 5-hour shifts.
 On the 5th and final day, they work 14 hours.
 As the employee has worked just 34 hours over the week, federal weekly overtime will not apply.
 However, California’s daily overtime and double-time requirements will apply.